jilliangoldberg/jilliangoldberg/README.md

 ### Hi there! 👋

-My name is **Jillian** and I'm a student at **UC Berkeley**, studying [Electrical Engineering and Computer Science](https://eecs.berkeley.edu/) and [Business Administration](https://haas.berkeley.edu/).
+My name is **Jillian** and I'm a software engineer at **Roblox**.
+I work on the Data Engineering and Tooling team.
+My passions lie in agentic workflows, developing scalable data systems, and continuously learning new skills.
+I live in San Francisco and enjoy singing, volleyball, pottery and trying a new hobby every few months.
+Previously, I attended **UC Berkeley**, studying [Electrical Engineering and Computer Science](https://eecs.berkeley.edu/) and [Business Administration](https://haas.berkeley.edu/).
 I'm a part of the [Management, Entrepreneurship, and Technology (M.E.T.)](https://met.berkeley.edu/) program, which is a cohort of 50 students each year in a collaborative, double-degree program.

-I’m passionate about **data science and machine learning**, and using technology to solve consumer-centric problems.
-I'm currently **seeking opportunities** in Data Science/ML for Fall 2022 and Spring 2023.
-Check out my **[LinkedIn](https://www.linkedin.com/in/jilliangoldberg/)** and **feel free to reach out anytime!** :)
+My **[LinkedIn](https://www.linkedin.com/in/jilliangoldberg/)**.
+Feel free to reach out anytime! :)

 <!--
 **jilliangoldberg/jilliangoldberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.